dfjdejulio/cubicfusion-broadwayapi/README.md

 -----

 Simple way to extract / export your Broadway channel playlist and current EPG using PHP.
-These can be reused in OpenElec / XBMC in combination with the PVR IPTV Simple Client
+These can be reused in OpenElec / XBMC / Kodi in combination with the IPTV PVR Simple Client

 Usage
 -----